jeremyButtler/bioTools/README.md

     - trims soft masking off reads in sam file
     - filtsam can do this with `-trim` and has filtering options
+- programs with no good reason:
+  - rmBlocks (freezeTB):
+    - is a pre-processor to merge block entries and then remove the block markers
+    - here because I wanted line breaks in tcltk commands and then just I decided to quickly make a main function for it

 # genLib and genAln